Security Analysis of the Open Banking Account and Transaction API Protocol: Formal Model

-After internally authenticating the PSU, the authorisation server requests from the resource server resources needed to be reviewed by the PSU before authorising the consent (\textit{A3.2.1}).
-The resource server provides the authorisation server with the requested resources (\textit{A3.2.2}).
-The authorisation server then forwards these resources to the PSU to review and authorise the consent (\textit{A3.2.3}), and inform the authorisation server of which of their accounts to associate with the consent (\textit{A3.2.4}).
 After the PSU authorises the consent, the authorisation server forwards the authorisation process along with the required data to the resource server (\textit{A3.2.5}).
-This is because the authorisation server does not update the consent resources as it is not its responsibility to maintain resources, as previously assumed.
-Furthermore, sub-step $40$ of the requirements sequence diagram in~\cite{website:OB_security_profile_impl_draft}, shows the authorisation server explicitly requesting the resource server to update the consent resource.
-After authorising the consent resource, the resource server updates the consent's state and informs the authorisation server of their success (\textit{A3.2.6}).
+This is because the authorisation server does not update the consent resources, as it is not its responsibility to maintain resources, as previously assumed.
+Furthermore, sub-step $40$ of the requirements sequence diagram in~\cite{website:OB_security_profile_impl_draft} (and also in Figure~\ref{fig:anb_aisp_seq_diagram}), shows the authorisation server explicitly requesting the resource server to update the consent resource.
+After authorising the consent resource, the resource server updates the consent state and informs the authorisation server of their success (\textit{A3.2.6}).

-When informed that the consent resource has been authorised, the authorisation server instructs the PSU to redirect to the AISP with the required data to request for an access token (\textit{A3.3.1}).
-The PSU redirects back to the AISP, providing it with the required information to obtain an access token to the PSU account data, referred to as an authorisation token (\textit{A3.3.2}).
+When informed that the consent resource has been authorised, the authorisation server instructs the PSU to redirect to the AISP with the required data to request an access token (\textit{A3.3.1}).
+The PSU redirects back to the AISP, providing it with the information required to obtain an access token to the PSU account data, referred to as an authorisation token (\textit{A3.3.2}).
 The AISP then requests such a token from the authorisation server (\textit{A3.3.3}):~part of the data used for the request is only obtained after consent authorisation.
 Subsequently, the authorisation server provides the AISP with the access token (\textit{A3.3.4}).
 This is done after the authorisation server internally authenticates the AISP on their credentials.

-\paragraph*{\textbf{Data request.}}~As the AISP now has the access token, they request the resource server to return the permitted PSU account data (\textit{A4.1}).
+\parahead{Step 4: Data request}~(Figure \ref{fig:anb_aisp_seq_diagram-step4})~As the AISP now has the access token, they request the resource server to return the permitted PSU account data (\textit{A4.1}).
 The resource server then obtains and returns such data to the AISP (\textit{A4.2}).